Ensuring Research Results in

 “Experience indicates that even the most

-promising ideas face daunting commercialization challenges and a nearly
+promising ideas face daunting

 impassable Valley of Death between promising concept and viable product.